MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addsoftware-directive.md

 Any software installed using **AddSoftware** must be installed silently (or quietly).
 In other words, no user interface can be shown to the user during installation.

 Any software installed using **AddSoftware** will **not** be uninstalled if the virtual software component device or its parent devices are uninstalled.
-If your software is not a UWP app (i.e. you're using AddSoftware with a value of 1), please make sure users can easily uninstall it without leaving a trace in the registry.
-To do so, when using an MSI installer package, consider leveraging the Windows Installer to set up an [Add/Remove Programs](https://msdn.microsoft.com/en-us/library/windows/desktop/aa368032(v=vs.85).aspx) entry.
-Otherwise, when using a custom EXE that installs global registry/file state (instead of supplementing local device settings), consider leveraging the [Uninstall Registry](https://msdn.microsoft.com/en-us/library/windows/desktop/aa372105(v=vs.85).aspx) Key.
+If your software is not a UWP app (i.e. you're using **AddSoftware** with a value of 1), please make sure users can easily uninstall it without leaving a trace in the registry.
+To do so:

+* If you're using an MSI installer, set up an [Add/Remove Programs](https://msdn.microsoft.com/library/windows/desktop/aa368032) entry in the application's Windows Installer package.
+* If you're using a custom EXE that installs global registry/file state (instead of supplementing local device settings), use the [Uninstall Registry Key](https://msdn.microsoft.com/library/windows/desktop/aa372105).

 ## Software-Install Section Entries and Values